Annapurna Pictures: Video games

 Annapurna Interactive published its first video game, What Remains of Edith Finch, on April 25, 2017.
 What Remains of Edith Finch received "universal acclaim" on PC and "generally positive" reviews on PS4, according to video game review aggregator Metacritic.
 Since 2017, Annapurna Interactive has also been responsible for publishing games including Twelve Minutes, Donut County, Kentucky Route Zero, Outer Wilds, Sayonara Wild Hearts, Wattam, Telling Lies, Neon White and Stray.
 The publisher has also provided funding and publication support for The Artful Escape by Beethoven & Dinosaur, Ashen by A44 and Gorogoa by Jason Roberts.
+Annapurna Pictures is partnering with Remedy Entertainment for the release of Control Resonant, a sequel to the 2019 action-adventure game Control.

 Theatre

 Annapurna Theatre produces plays and live shows on and off-Broadway, and on London's West End.